cd-barratt/Life_on_the_edge.github.io/Vignette.md

 Once you are confident with the adaptive signals in your data being real, you can go ahead with the rest of the analyses.

-**GEA- LFMM
+**10. GEA- LFMM**
-**To run the first part of the sensitivity analyses (LFMM), run the following code embedded in a shell script:
+To run the first part of the sensitivity analyses (LFMM), run the following code embedded in a shell script:

 ``` singularity exec ./bioconductor_3.14.sif Rscript ./-scripts-/-LFMM-.R ‘Afrixalus_fornasini’ ```